 How to replace RDP, SSH and TeamViewer with free open source web-based client-less remote desktop gateway.

 The installation documentation on the official site is comprehensive but I was able to set up the system fast thanks to Chase Wright’s post here.
+To be clear, this is not “my script”, but I’ve written this article as a tutorial/guide.

 First, you’ll want a standard Ubuntu server or virtual machine installed and running.
 I installed guacamole on Ubuntu Server 16.10 LTS.